karroffel/cfstructs/README.md

 ### [`cf::hashmap`](https://github.com/karroffel/cfstructs/blob/master/cf_hashmap.hpp)

 The `cf::hashmap` is a HashMap implementation that uses open addressing with linear probing.
-Its main focus is on lookup and iteration speed.
+Its main focus is on lookup and robinhood hashing.

 The user has to hand the `cf::hashmap` a buffer which will hold all the data managed by the hashmap.
-This buffer is a single chunk of memory, the hashmap however will internally divide this buffer into 4 different "regions":
+This buffer is a single chunk of memory, the hashmap however will internally divide this buffer into 3 different "regions":
- - flags
  - hashes
  - keys
  - values

-The "flags" region stores two bits of information for each key-value pair: `is_filled` and `was_deleted`.
-The flags for 4 entries can be saved in one octet.

 The "hashes" region stores the hash of each entry.
 Each hash is represented by a `uint32_t`.